 Students explore systemic inequality and oppression that contribute to social injustice within our political, educational and social institutions.
 The effects of racism, class oppression and immigration status are examined.

-Prerequisite: POL 202, SWRK 200, or consent of department chair.
+Prerequisite: SWRK 200, or consent of department chair.

 Offered: Fall, Spring, Summer.